-Abbe R. Gluck is a Professor of Law at Yale Law School.
-She joined Yale Law School in 2012, having previously served on the faculty of Columbia Law School.
+Abbe R. Gluck is the Alfred M. Rankin Professor of Law and the founding Faculty Director of the Solomon Center for Health Law and Policy at Yale Law School.
+She is also Professor of Internal Medicine (General Medicine) at Yale Medical School and a Professor in the Institution for Social and Policy Studies at Yale.
 Her expertise is on Congress and the political process, legislation, federalism, state and local government, civil procedure, and health law.
 She is also chair of Section on Legislation and the Law of the Political Process for the Association of American Law Schools.

 Prior to joining Columbia, Professor Gluck served in the administration of New Jersey Governor Jon Corzine as the special counsel and senior advisor to the New Jersey Attorney General.
 She also served in the administration of New York City Mayor Michael Bloomberg—as chief of staff and counsel to the Deputy Mayor for Health and Human Services, senior counsel in the New York City Office of Legal Counsel, and deputy special counsel to the New York City Charter Revision Commission.